amshashankk/Docker-Project/README.md

 ## 3. Run Docker:
-For moving towards the project we have to enable docker service in the system so that we can use it.
+*For moving towards the project we have to enable docker service in the system so that we can use it.*
-  *To start docker use command*
+  *To start docker, use command*
    `systemctl start docker`
   *You can use this command to enabke docker permanent* `systemctl enable docker`
   *You can check the status of docker by command*
     `systemctl status docker`
-  *To stop docker use command*
+  *To stop docker, use command*
     `systemctl stop docker`